influenzanet/influenzanet.github.io/docs/system/services/user-service.md

 # User Management Service

-User management service is responsible to manage User accounts and authentication.
+The User management service is responsible for managing user accounts and authentication.

-User Account contains information about a user
+User account contains information about a user (individual registered to the platform):

-Non exhaustive list of
-- AccountID : Uniquely idenfity the account, and is used as login.
+- AccountID : Uniquely identifies the account, and is used for login.
 Usually email address
-- List of Profiles, each profiles define participants with avatar and nickname and
+- A list of profiles associated with the account.

 Profiles define participants associated with the account.
-In the User Service only potentially identifying fields are registered like a nickname (could be a real name) and an avatar (image name selected by participant that could indirectly give little information about the participant).
+In the user service only potentially identifying fields are registered such as a nickname (could be a real name) and an avatar (an image name chosen by then participant which could indirectly give little information about the participant).

-Profiles are not directly connected to the response data, but Profile Id are mapped to a ParticipantID using a Mapping operator in the [Study Service](/docs/survey-handbook/study-service/).
+Profiles are not directly linked to the response data, but profile ID are mapped to a ParticipantID using a mapping operator in the [Study Service](/docs/survey-handbook/study-service/).

-## User Account Data structure
+## User Account Data Structure

 ```ts
 interface User {